atomist/sdm/README.md

 - `src/blueprint`
 - `src/common`
 - `src/graphql` contains GraphQL queries.
 You can add fields to existing queries and subscriptions, and add your own.
 - `src/handlers` contains handlers that implement general SDM concepts.
+This is lower level infrastructure, which you generally won't need to modify directly.
 - `src/typings` is where generated-from-graphql types wind up.
 Refresh these with `npm run gql:gen` if you update any GraphQL files in `src/graphql`.
 - `src/util`